 Open Access and other Open Science principles

 Publishing in open access journals is already a common requirement for many grant schemes.
 However, it's important to carefully choose the journal and ensure that the publication's licensing arrangements meet the funder's requirements.
+The following models are available for publishing in Open Access:

 No description